taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 *translation: "So...'**WORLD GOV** Peacekeepers...a most ironic name..."*

 Asoka and Iri sit on floor mats at a low and enormous banquet table, flanked on all sides by the Automata Elders.
+It's midday, and bright natural light floods the Central Hearth, but the temperature is comfortable.
+Asoka and Iri look up and marvel at the enormous eSyrup bubble that protects the Central Hearth from the harsh sun and poisonous air, like a giant cell membrane.

 Nova Jatobá, currently serving as head of the Council of Elders, sits directly across from Asoka and Iri.
 Nova is now in her 70s, still plump but now strengthened by decades of living in the rainforest.
 Her eyes, the faintest of crow's feet at their edges, stare thoughtfully at Asoka and Iri as she takes a big bite of [pirarucu steak](https://en.wikipedia.org/wiki/Arapaima).

 Around Nova are the other Elders, members of the Automata clan who have all received their subdermal shield and successfully returned to the Amazon forest after spending at least a year living in the Underground Cities to the south of the Red Zone.
 We see Majhee Suh, soon to be in her 90s -- she is tiny, wrinkled, and no longer able to climb trees, but her back is still straight and she still eats everything with metal chopsticks.
 We see Nicola Cavalcanti, now a robust and cheeky grandmother in her 50s, bring out the last trays of [escabeche](https://en.wikipedia.org/wiki/Escabeche) made with [tambaqui](https://en.wikipedia.org/wiki/Tambaqui), and behind her, another elder, [one of the few men with white hair and wrinkles](https://www.theguardian.com/society/2013/jan/29/men-cancer-deaths-greater-women), carries out large bowls full of [kkakdugi](https://en.wikipedia.org/wiki/Kkakdugi).
+Majhee waves over the man.

+Nova: **"Oi, Osiel!
+Traga o kkakdugi dessa maneira!"**

+*translation: "Bring the kkakdugi this way!"*

 Majhee: **"Nova, fomos fluentes em inglês uma vez...let's speak in this little one's native tongue, and give our [babelfish](https://en.wikipedia.org/wiki/Babel_fish) some user data."**

 *translation: "Nova, we were fluent in english once...vamos falar na língua nativa deste pequenino, e dar nosso [babelfish](https://en.wikipedia.org/wiki/Babel_fish) alguns dados do usuário."*

+All throughout the Central Hearth, conversation buzzes with discussion, debate, and speculation over Asoka's news of the **WORLD GOV** Peacekeepers and the offer of alliance from the Biononymous.

 ### Page 2

 Nova: **"Very well."**

-Nova begins to eat her escabeche with delicate precision.
-Majhee fiendishly wields her chopsticks while wrapping [gim](https://en.wikipedia.org/wiki/Gim_(food)) around sticky brown rice and [wild rice](https://en.wikipedia.org/wiki/Rice#Caribbean_and_Latin_America) and various side dishes.
-Majhee wraps her most recent [gimbap](https://en.wikipedia.org/wiki/Gimbap), created with the kkakdugi, stir-fried spinach, and fried slices of plantain distributed around the tables throughout the Central Hearth.
+Nova begins to eat her escabeche and kkakdugi with delicate precision.
+Majhee fiendishly wields her chopsticks while wrapping [roasted and salted bijao leaves](https://en.wikipedia.org/wiki/Heliconia_bihai) around sticky brown rice and [wild rice](https://en.wikipedia.org/wiki/Rice#Caribbean_and_Latin_America) and various side dishes.
+Majhee wraps her most recent [modified gimbap](https://en.wikipedia.org/wiki/Gimbap), including the radish stems in the kkakdugi, stir-fried spinach, and fried slices of plantain distributed in serving bowls around all of the tables throughout the Central Hearth.

 Majhee: **"Well, this is *exciting*!"**

-Osiel shoots Majhee an annoyed look: **"Don't try to prime people."**
+Osiel looks up from opening up the [juane](https://en.wikipedia.org/wiki/Juane) on his plate and shoots Majhee an annoyed look.

-tell me you want to accept the alliance!"**
+Osiel: **"Don't tell me you want to accept the alliance!"**

-The elder turns a scornful eye onto Asoka.
+The elder turns a skeptical eye onto Asoka.

-Elder: **"We have no way to check the facts of the story we were just told."**
+Osiel: **"We have no way to check the facts of the story we were just told."**

 Majhee: **"Oh, don't be so heartless, Osiel.
-No matter the story, we have a human child, lost and without a family.
-Let us at least give the benefit of the doubt."**
+No matter the story, we have a human child, lost and without a family."**

+Majhee turns to Asoka.

+Majhee: **"*Eat*."**

-Murmurs of sympathetic agreement rise from the gathered Elders.
-Osiel grumpily crosses his arms and looks a little less scornful.
+Murmurs of sympathetic agreement rise from nearby Elders.
+Osiel grumpily focuses on his juane and looks only a little less troubled.
+Asoka focuses on how delicious they are finding fried plantains to be.

-Nova: **"I'd like to hear the thoughts of our newest Elder first.
-Maraba?"**
+Nova: **"Maraba, as our newest Elder, what do you think?"**

 ### Page 3

+Maraba swallows a bite of [pirarucu](https://en.wikipedia.org/wiki/Arapaima) [à_Gomes_de_Sá](https://en.wikipedia.org/wiki/Bacalhau_à_Gomes_de_Sá) and takes a long sip of water before answering.

 Maraba: **"The way I see it, we have 2 options..."**